What happens when you want to pursue grant funding, but you don't have the time or the skills to write grants?

 - Was it your role to develop the proposal calendar and manage the process or was that done by someone else?

-3: Believing Grant Writers Need to Be
+3: Believing Grant Writers Need to Be Subject-Matter Experts

 The role of the grant writer involves at least as much, and possibly more, facilitation of content development than actual content creation.

-Subject matter experience is important, but not essential, because hiring a grant writer does not eliminate the need for the organization's leadership and staff to participate in the proposal's development.
+Subject matter experience is important, but it's not essential because hiring a grant writer does not eliminate the need for the organization's leadership and staff to participate in the proposal's development.
 An organization cannot outsource the entire grant writing process to a grant writer.
 The grant writer can help articulate the organization's message and ideas and put an organization's plans into writing, but the organization's staff will necessarily remain the primary source of the proposal's content.

 In addition to asking an applicant if she has submitted grants to specific funders or has experience in a specific field, an organization should also try to evaluate the individual's ability to listen and collaborate.
 Helping staff to articulate their organization's history, direction, and goals will require these skills.
 The grant writer should be able to tell the organization's story, but without engagement from the leadership and staff of the organization she serves, the story could end up--sometimes inadvertently--being more fiction than fact.